ibm-cloud-docs/vpc/ha-dr.md

 [Your responsibilities by using Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).

-For an example of deploying a highly available web application, see [Web app multi-zone resiliency](/docs/pattern-vpc-vsi-multizone-resiliency?topic=pattern-vpc-vsi-multizone-resiliency-overview).
+For an example of deploying a highly available web application, see [web app multi-zone resiliency](/docs/pattern-vpc-vsi-multizone-resiliency?topic=pattern-vpc-vsi-multizone-resiliency-overview).

 For more information about how you can use Veeam software to back up your storage data on a virtual server instance, see [About Veeam](/docs/vpc?topic=vpc-about-veeam).